TrebledJ/LEAF-plus-plus/README.md

 Most functions can be used in the typical way.
 Their parameters haven't changed.

-One key difference is that we internally define a `LEAF main` object which is used by default.
+One key difference is that we internally define a `LEAF main` object which is used as a default for `LEAF*` params where possible.

 Here's the [example](https://github.com/spiricom/LEAF#example-of-using-leaf) from the LEAF repo written with the C++ wrapper: